Thirdegree/CSE360_Team10_TeamAssignment/README.md

 Race your friends across the country from LA to New York City!

 The race is divided up into multiple stages.
 The winner of every stage gets a number of points based on the distance of the stage he/she has won.
-The rest of the players will get points based on the percentage of the distance they had covered when a player first reaches the stage finish line.
+The rest of the players will get a percentage of the points awarded to first place, which will depend on their finishing place.

 LA to Phoenix – 100 steps – winner gets 100 points
 Phoenix to Albuquerque – 100 steps – winner gets 100 points